5 Simple Knowledge Base SEO Tips Anyone Can Follow

 If you already have a knowledge base, you probably built your content around the questions you answer most often in the support queue.
 You may have even expanded your content over time based on what people search for using your help center's search tool.

-There are lots of tools that will tell you exactly what people are typing into Google regularly, but probably the most accessible for beginners is Ubersuggest — it's free, browser-based, and doesn't require an account to use.
+There are lots of tools that will tell you exactly what people are regularly typing into Google, but probably the most accessible for beginners is Ubersuggest — it's free, browser-based, and doesn't require an account to use.

-To get started, open up Ubersuggest, type your company's name into the search tool, and click the "Search" button.
+To get started, type your company's name into Ubersuggest, and click the "Search" button.

-Next, scroll down to the "Keyword Ideas" section and click the "View All Keyword Ideas" button.
+Next, scroll down to the "Keyword Ideas" section and click the "View All" link.

-The next page will show you dozens — or hundreds — of keywords that contain your business name that people type into Google regularly.
+This report will show you dozens — or hundreds — of keywords that contain your business name that people regularly type into search engines.

 Pro Tip: If there are other ways that customers commonly write your company's name, you may need to search for each variation, paste the keywords from each search into a document, and then remove any duplicates.